-Napoleon 1400C Banff Cast Iron Stove
+Napoleon 1400C Banff Cast Iron Stove - Discontinued

-The new EPA approved 1400C Banff™ cast-iron stove features Napoleon's advanced wood-burning technology that provides you with the cleanest, most efficient heating experience.
+The 1400C Banff™ cast-iron stove features Napoleon's advanced wood-burning technology that provides you with the cleanest, most efficient heating experience.
 With an impressive capability to produce up to 70,000 BTU/h, the 1400C comfortably heats up to 2,000 ft².
 The solid cast iron design boasts a European style, a single decorative arched door with ceramic glass and a large view of the fire.
 An elegant and convenient lift top lid exposes the hotter surface of the stove's heavy gauge steel top - ideal for quick cooking.
 Available in a traditional painted black or rich porcelain enamel Majolica Brown finish.

 Check out the tabs below for useful information, installation manual, photos, and more!